joehaddad94/CyberChaperone/README.md

 - This project uses [Electron](https://www.electronjs.org/) as a framework for building cross-platform desktop applications using web technologies like HTML, CSS, and JavaScript, allowing developers to create desktop software for Windows, macOS, and Linux from a single codebase.
 - This project uses [Laravel](https://laravel.com/), a PHP web application framework, with MySQL as the database management system.
 Laravel simplifies web development by providing robust tools and an expressive syntax for building secure and scalable web applications.
 - This Project uses [Node.js](https://nodejs.org/en) to handle data management while using [socket.IO](https://socket.io/), a websocket to facilitate data broadcast.
+- This project uses OpenAI for daily data analysis.
 <br><br>

 <!-- How to run -->